lupyuen/lupyuen.github.io/src/flash.md

 | __Firmware Image__ <br> `0x0001 0000`	 | Code and data for <br> Application Firmware
 | __Device Tree__ <br> `0x001F 8000`     | Default settings for<br> peripherals and ports: <br>UART, GPIO, SPI, WiFi, ...

-(TODO: These addresses need to be adjusted with the base address of BL602's XIP Flash Memory, which starts at `0x2300 0000`.
-Will be updated shortly.)

 This info was deciphered from the official open-source Go flashing tool for BL602: __BLOpenFlasher__...

 -   [Source Code for BLOpenFlasher](https://github.com/bouffalolab/BLOpenFlasher)